imronuke/ADPRES/README.md

 * [NEACRP 3D PWR Core transient](https://github.com/imronuke/ADPRES/tree/master/smpl/NEACRP_TRANS) bechmark.
 PWR transient benchmark with TH feedbacks.

+#How to give feebacks
+Contact me
+* muhammad.imron[at]adpoly.ac.ae
+* makrus.imron[at]gmail.com

 ## How to cite

 [will be updated]

+#"The best of people are those that bring most benefit to the rest of mankind."
+(PROPHET)